jmagallones/Final-RGDY-Project/content/publication/neuro-symptoms/index.md

 publication_types: ["3"]

 # Publication name and optional abbreviated publication name.
-publication: In *Nuvance Health: Danbury Hospital*
+publication: In *Nuvance Health - Danbury Hospital*
 publication_short: In *Danbury Hospital*

 abstract: At Nuvance Health, we’re seeing patients who are thankful because they recovered from COVID-19, but are now worried because they have lingering neurological symptoms.
 Nationwide, a small number of people who recovered from COVID-19 are reporting neurological concerns such as headache, dizziness, lingering loss of smell or taste, muscle weakness, nerve damage, and trouble thinking or concentrating — sometimes called “COVID fog” or “brain fog”.